-- Mayfair Library made significant progress towards completion, with plans to open in Quarter 2, 2024. - Budget approved for new library in Thomastown - Callan Feasibility study in progress. - Carnegie Library Feasibility study completed and funding applied for. - Replacement funding application submitted for new mobile library. - Upgrades completed across the network toinclude new carpet and information desk in Graiguenamanagh, painting in Ferrybank, upgrades to community room and WC facilities in Urlingford. - New National Library Development Plan was launched by Libraries Ireland, which will feed into our Kilkenny Library Development Plan, to be completed in 2024.
+- Mayfair Library made significant progress towards completion, with plans to open in Quarter 2, 2024. - Budget approved for new library in Thomastown - Callan Feasibility study in progress. - Carnegie Library Feasibility study completed and funding applied for. - Replacement funding application submitted for new mobile library.

+• New National Library Development Plan was launched by Libraries Ireland, which will feed into our Kilkenny Library Development Plan, to be completed in 2024.